 I consider myself a health conscience guy who plays tennis three times a week, watches what he eats, and goes on frequent hikes and bike rides.
 That said, I’ve definitely been overweight before, and I came close again on my recent trip to Europe.

 * I don’t want to die before my time.
 Although we don’t know when we will die, we can at least try and reduce our chances of an early death by eating right and exercising regularly.
+The pandemic has shown that obese people suffer more greatly from COVID-19 as well.

 * I don’t want to burden my family with unnecessary health complications.
 Being a burden to loved ones is a terrible, terrible thing.
 I would hate to see my wife, kids, or relatives have to constantly check in on me because I’ve received brain damage from a stroke, or can no longer go to the bathroom on my own due to some manly cancer.